io.randomseed.utils.map

 (assoc-missing)(assoc-missing coll)(assoc-missing coll k val)(assoc-missing coll k val & more)

-Associates keys and values only if the keys do not yet exist in a map.
+Associates keys and values only if keys do not yet exist in a map.

 dissoc-if